 Title and Organization:

-Jacqueline sits on the board of the Aspen Institute.
-Her best-selling memoir The Blue Sweater chronicles her quest to understand poverty and bring dignity to the poor.
+She is a frequent speaker at forums including TED and the Aspen Ideas Festival.
+Her best-selling memoir The Blue Sweater chronicles her quest to understand poverty and challenges readers to grant dignity to the poor and to rethink their engagement with the world.
 In 2017, Forbes listed Jacqueline as one of the World’s 100 Greatest Living Business Minds.

 She holds an MBA from Stanford and a BA in Economics/International Relations from the University of Virginia.